 Wasatch Photonics spectrometers support two types of triggering: acquisition triggering, where an external device signals the spectrometer to begin one or a sequence of acquisitions, and light source triggering, where the spectrometer signals an external device (typically a laser, lamp or shutter thereof) to change state in synchronization with the start/end of a spectral measurement.

-All Wasatch Photonics spectrometers contain the electronics and firmware necessary to support triggering, but standard benchtop models do not the necessary leads and connectors to wire up the spectrometer to your electronics.
+All Wasatch Photonics spectrometers contain the electronics and firmware necessary to support triggering, but standard benchtop models do not expose the necessary leads and connectors to wire up the spectrometer to your electronics.
 However, our OEM models do make the electrical connectors readily available, while providing a miniaturized and easily mounted optical bench and baseplate suitable for system integration.

 On our OEM spectrometers, the top-mounted “USB board” (containing the USB Micro-B connector and 12V power barrel jack) has an exposed 20021111-00016T4LF (Digikey 609-3715-ND) connector labeled J8.
 As described in ENG-0085 (“110378 OEM Connector Interface”), pin 10 on this connector provides an inbound acquisition trigger.